MindNode Triad

 1. First, go ahead and select the last parent node you want to see.

-2. On your Mac or iPad with the mouse or pointer, press Option ⌥ and hover over the node well, and an icon with arrow will appear.
+2. On your Mac or iPad with the mouse or pointer, press Option ⌥ and hover over the node well, and an icon with an arrow will appear.
 Once you’ve decided where you want to fold, go ahead and click.
-You’ll now see that once the branch is folded, there’ll also be a fold indicator next to the node that lets you unfold the branch again.
+You’ll now see that once the branch is folded, there’ll also be a folding indicator next to the node that lets you unfold the branch again.

 3. Also, feel free to use the keyboard shortcut for folding & unfolding: Option ⌥ + . period.